Skip to main content

 Use descriptors of gender identity or sexual orientation as modifiers, not as nouns.
 For example, say trans studentcisgender professor, or lesbian woman.

-Use different sex instead of opposite sex.
+Use different sex instead of "opposite sex."

 Note that sex, gender, and sexual orientation are not synonymous.

-Other trans-related language to use:
+Other trans-related language:

 Use gay man rather than "homosexual man."